The 15 Best Wineries in Mendoza, Argentina

 A16 is a beautiful boutique Mendoza bodega in Lujan de Cuyo

-I chose A16 purely because I’d never heard of it before.
+I decided to visit A16 only because I’d never heard of it before.
 I like to visit boutique wineries or wineries that are new to me, rather than try wines I see all the time in the shops at home.

 The random choice paid off because the wine was spectacular and our tour guide was very friendly.